 Oh, the delicious pairing of orange and chocolate!
 It is truly one of my favorite combinations and orangettes are fast becoming a candy staple at Casa de Pockets.
-For those unfamiliar with these delightful treats, orangettes are delicate strips of candied orange peel with a creamy chocolate coating; they have a soft, chewy texture and a citrus bite.
+For those unfamiliar with these delightful treats, orangettes are delicate strips of candied orange peel with a crisp chocolate coating; they have a soft, chewy texture and a citrus bite.

 When I began researching recipes for candied orange peel, I discovered that there are a wide variety of ways of preparing them with no general consensus on the best approach, and surprisingly, few detailed instructions.
 Unfortunately, this lack of direction resulted in several failed batches with seized sugar, burnt peels and puddles of mush.

 However, after a long process of trial and failure, Blackberry Pockets’ test kitchens were finally able to develop a method for candying orange peel, which appears to work faithfully time and time again.
-Hopefully, today I can give you the direction that was denied to me and help you to create flawless candy with no waste.
+Hopefully, today, I can give you the direction that was denied to me and help you to create flawless candy with no waste.

 Orangettes (chocolate-covered candied orange peel)